Study Information Technology part-time

 Learning content

 Our culture of innovation needs creative minds!
 We are responding to this call with the part-time Master's programme in Information Technology.
 In this degree programme, you will gain comprehensive, detailed and specialised knowledge based on the latest findings in information technology and digitalisation.
-You will also acquire extensive knowledge in related areas, especially in agile project management and management.
+You will also acquire extensive know-how in related areas, especially in agile project management and management.
 This qualifies you to plan complex interdisciplinary projects and systems in the IT sector from an engineering perspective, to develop, control and implement them using a solution-oriented approach and to take on management tasks.

 Career opportunities